Eisenhower Tunnel: History

 The tunnel's construction highlighted issues relevant to the feminist movement.
 When Janet Bonnema applied for a position as an engineering technician with the Colorado Department of Transportation she was given an assignment on the Straight Creek Tunnels project.
 Her supervisor misread her resume and thought that he was hiring "James."
 When the supervisor discovered that the department had hired a woman, she was tasked with doing support work from the office.
 There was opposition to a woman entering the construction site.
 One supervisor stated that if she entered, "Those workers would flat walk out of that there tunnel and they'd never come back."
 The workers, most of whom had a mining background, expressed a common superstition that a woman brought bad luck to a mine.
 One worker insisted, "It's a jinx.
 I've seen too many die after a woman was in the tunnel."

 Bonnema sued the department for the right to work inside the tunnel.
 She countered she was in better shape and more agile than most of the men who were working on the tunnel.
 Emboldened by the passage of an equal rights law in Colorado, she finally entered the tunnel, with an entourage of reporters, on November 9, 1972.
 Some workers walked off the job, and at least one of them yelled, "Get those women out of here."
 She remained determined and re-entered the tunnel a few days later.
 The next time, she dressed in coveralls and was even assigned tasks on the roof of the tunnel overlooking the men below.
 Surprised that nobody had apparently noticed that she was a woman, she stated, "I had a good disguise."
 Bonnema continued to dress in coveralls during her subsequent work in the tunnel so as not to attract attention.

 In November 2023, CDOT opened an updated operations center and new garage bays at the tunnels.

 Plane crash during construction

 On Friday, October 2, 1970, during the tunnel's construction, workers constructing the tunnel were among the first on scene of a plane crash that had occurred less than 2 mi northeast of the east portal.
 A Martin 4-0-4 charter aircraft, one of two carrying the college football team of Wichita State University, crashed just north of the highway.
 Of the 40 passengers and crew on board, only nine survived.
 The team was on its way to a game with Utah State University in Logan and had recently refueled at Denver's Stapleton International Airport.
 The plane carrying the team's starters departed Denver and traveled a poorly planned scenic route.
-The other plane, carrying reserve players, followed the original route and landed safely in Logan.
+The other plane, carrying reserve players, followed the original route through southern Wyoming and landed safely in Logan.